Mozambique | Stew

 5

-Season with salt and lemon juice.
-Serve matapa over steamed white rice.
+Season with salt and lemon juice if using.
+Serve hot over rice or xima.